2022–23 Championnat National 2: Promotion and Relegation

-The top team in each group will be promoted to 2023–24 Championnat National.
+The top team in each group were promoted to 2023–24 Championnat National.

-Due to the restructuring of the French football leagues, this season the bottom five teams in each group will be relegated to 2023–24 Championnat National 3, along with the two worst performing 11th-placed teams.
-This performance will be calculated based on the performance of each 11th-placed team in matches against the teams finishing 6th to 10th.
+Due to the restructuring of the French football leagues, this season the bottom five teams in each group were relegated to 2023–24 Championnat National 3, along with the two worst performing eleventh-placed teams.
+This performance was calculated based on the performance of each eleventh-placed team in matches against the teams finishing 6th to 10th.